-Mount Timpanogos Trail Professional Review and Guide
+Mount Timpanogos Trail Professional Guide

 "Mount Timpanogos has, for most of this century, been the most popular mountain climbing destination in Utah.
 The majestic mountain, second highest in the Wasatch Mountains, seems to have everything-an alpine lake just below the summit, a small glacier, waterfalls along the trail, high alpine meadows and wildflowers, even a herd of about 200 mountain goats that were introduced in 1981.